Learn when, why, and how to use Primer Checkout events to build robust payment flows

 If you don’t listen for primer:payment-success and primer:payment-failure, successful and failed payments will complete silently with no redirect or confirmation.
 Always attach these event listeners.

-If you don’t provide an onCompletion callback, successful and failed payments will complete with no redirect or confirmation.
-Always provide this callback.
+If you don’t provide an onCompletion closure, successful and failed payments will complete with no redirect or confirmation.
+Always provide this closure.

 Shortly after initialization, the SDK provides information about available payment methods for the current session.